Statutes

 4. represent tenants on national or state level, [1]

-5. pay an annual membership fee and upkeep of the organisation.
+5. pay an annual membership fee and contribute to the upkeep of the organisation.

 2. To become a Member of the IUT, the organisation should;